juperala/juperala.github.io/_drafts/getting-started-on-web-developent.markdown

 ### Application Framework
 <p>You can develop applications with plain (vanilla) JavaScript, but most projects use some kind of web framework for project structure.
 The top-3 currently seems to be React, Angular and Vue.js.
 For any of these you are likely to find good community support with examples, forums, etc. There is also endless amount of other frameworks, Meteor, Ember.js and Cycle.js to mention few.</p>

-<p>For my project I chose React due it's wide popularity and having colleagues knowing it well.</p>
+<p>For my project I chose React due it's wide popularity and having colleagues with experience on it.</p>

 ### Dependency & Build Tools
 <p>When developing your application you need to somehow manage and download the needed dependencies and tools.
 For this you most likely end-up using npm or yarn.
 Npm is the good 'ol package manager that most tutorials seems to be using.
 Yarn is newer tool aiming to solve some problems and performance issues npm has.</p>